View Peter BARTLETT's Notice on nzherald.co.nz and share memories

 |

 BARTLETT, Peter John.
-Professor Emeritus Auckland University Faculty of Architecture Hugely loved brother of Christine; endlessly loved husband of Margaret Lawlor-Bartlett; beloved and adored father of the late Nicky, Louis, Jeremy, Brendan, Alice and Kate; and father-in-law and father-in-love of Deborah, Lynda, Catherine, Peter and Rob.
+Professor Emeritus Auckland University Faculty of Architecture.
+Died peacefully at Eversleigh Hospital, surrounded by family, on Saturday 21 December 2019.
+Hugely loved brother of Christine; endlessly loved husband of Margaret Lawlor-Bartlett; beloved and adored father of the late Nicky, Louis, Jeremy, Brendan, Alice and Kate; and father-in-law and father-in-love of Deborah, Lynda, Catherine, Peter, Rob, Tania, Lola and Michael.
 Proud grandfather of Julian, Richard, Joey, Olivia, Georgia, Finn, the late Ariel, Ren, Mila and Arlo; grandfather-in-law and grandfather-in-love of Cindy Tan, Rose and Shannen; and Great-grandfather of Alice, Kian and Jimmy.
+Huge thanks to the staff at Eversleigh Hospital for their exceptional loving care.
+Instead of flowers, donations to either St John Ambulance Services or Caritas would be appreciated.
 A service for Peter will be held at St Francis de Sales and All Souls Catholic Church, 2A Albert Rd, Devonport on Saturday 28 December 2019 at 2pm.
 Cresting a wave, striding a track, always with us.